fieldtrip/website/getting_started/othersoftware/mne.md

 In order to import data from MNE-python into FieldTrip, it is most straightforward to save the data as a fif-file in MNE-python, and read it into FieldTrip using **[ft_preprocessing](/reference/ft_preprocessing)**.
 A FieldTrip data structure can be exported to a fif-file using the **[fieldtrip2fiff](/reference/fieldtrip2fiff)** function.
 Alternatively, MNE-python has functionality to read in mat-files that contain a FieldTrip data structure.
 In this latter case, however, only the time series information will be imported, and the original header information of the raw data file will often be needed to obtain relevant metadata (or this metadata needs to be handcrafted in MNE-python). **[fieldtrip2fiff](/reference/fieldtrip2fiff)** tries to write channel positions (and events/headshape information) directly into the fif-file, provided that this information is present in the data.

 Below are some practical examples that demonstrate how to export FieldTrip data to a fif-file.
-For this we use the example data of [dataset 10](/faq/datasets#meg-tactile_dipole_fitting).
+For this we use the [SubjectBraille.ds](/faq/datasets/#meg-tactile_dipole_fitting) dataset.
 If you want to try this out yourself, please download [SubjectBraille.zip](https://download.fieldtriptoolbox.org/tutorial/SubjectBraille.zip) and extract the `.ds` folder in a convenient location.

 ### Example: export raw - single trial - data structure